martinkallstrom/realtime-voice-server/README.md

 > [!IMPORTANT]
 > Daily Prebuilt is a hosted video calling UI.
-> Any real-time session powered by Daily can be joined using Daily Prebuilt
+> Any real-time session using Daily as a WebRTC transport can be joined using Daily Prebuilt
 > It provides a quick way to test your ideas, without building any frontend code

 ## Other demos:

-The Daily AI repo has a wide array of feature demos [found here](https://github.com/daily-co/dailyai/tree/main/examples)
+The Daily AI repo has a wide array of feature-specific demos and foundational examples, you can [find them here](https://github.com/daily-co/dailyai/tree/main/examples).

 ---